bliztafree/webdev/k8s/README.k8s.md

 1. Run `deploy.ps1` with your registry information.
 The Docker username and password are provided by Azure Container Registry, and can be retrieved from the Azure portal.
 Optionally, ACR credentials can be obtained by running the following command:

 >```
->az acr credential show -n eshopregistry
+>az acr credential show -n bliztafreeregistry
 >```

 Once the user and password are retrieved, run the following script for deployment.
 For example: